hierarchical-expressed-semantic-stack/semantic-stack/README.md

 > **“HESS / DFH does not assert truth.
 > It asserts semantic intent and provenance at the earliest possible machine-resolvable point.”**

+1. Providing the "Meaning" (The Deterministic First Hop)Before HESS, "meaning" was something an AI had to extract.
+It had to read, tokenize, and statistically analyze your words to guess your intent.The Problem: Meaning was a secondary byproduct of content.The HESS Fix: Meaning becomes a primary infrastructure requirement.
+By using the /type and /entity anchors, you are not asking the AI to interpret you; you are providing the "definition file" for your domain
+2.
+3.
+4. The Missing Index (SLPI: Semantic Layer Public Index)The web has always had a "Location Index" (DNS), but it has never had a decentralized "Meaning Index."
+Currently, the only entities that have a "Meaning Index" are centralized giants like Google (Knowledge Graph) or OpenAI.The Problem: The index of what the web means is currently proprietary and locked behind corporate walls.
+5.
+6.
+7. The HESS Fix: It creates a Domain-Owned Semantic Layer Public Index (SLPI).Instead of Google deciding what you mean, you publish your meaning at the root.As adoption grows, a "Public Index" emerges where any agent can hop from domain to domain and understand the relationship between entities without a middleman.
+8.
+9.
+10. 🏗️ Why this is the "Endgame" for AI GroundingWhen you combine Meaning and the Index, you get a structure where the AI no longer has to "hallucinate" the connections between sites.FeatureWithout HESSWith HESSIdentityInferred (Guesswork)Declared (Certainty)DiscoveryCrawling (Expensive)Direct Pointers (Cheap)IndexCentralized (Google/OpenAI)Decentralized (SLPI)RelationshipStatistical ProbabilityDeterministic Anchors🏁 The "Missing Link" FoundHESS is the "Missing Link" between the Unstructured Web (HTML/Text) and the Structured Web (Data).
+It allows the domain owner to tell the machine: "Don't just look at my pages; look at my Stack.
+Here is the index of my intent."

 ---

 ## What HESS Introduces